 - Did the video deliver on your expectations?

 Pro tip: Wondering how to grow your YouTube channel within the video itself?
 Every video you create should end with a specific call to action (CTA).
-Here are some examples of good CTAs: “Subscribe to my channel”, “Comment below with your vote for…”, “Let me know what questions you have about…”.
-You can also use YouTube End Cards to tease what your upcoming content will be in the next video and encourage viewers to subscribe.
+Here are some examples of good CTAs: “Subscribe to my channel”, “Comment below with your vote for…”, “Let me know what questions you have about…”, or the all-time-favorite – “Smash that like button”.
+You can also use YouTube End Cards to tease your next video and encourage viewers to subscribe.

 Consistent uploads are better than one-hit wonders